I’m going to let you into a little secret, ok? Lagunas de Chacahua, Oaxaca. That’s it, that’s the secret.

 Where to eat and drink

 Most of the places serving food are along the water’s edge – either the main Chacahua beach or the mouth of the lagoon.
-Just don’t expect much variety.
+There’s more choice of cuisines than ever before and you shouldn’t get bored if you stay for a few days.

-The options are mostly typical Mexican dishes or fish.
-But, you’ll also find chicken wings, spaghetti and chips (french fries) in some of the restaurants.
-There are only a few vegetarian options though.
+The options are mostly typical Mexican dishes or fish – vegans and vegetarians may find fewer suitable options.
+But, you’ll also find chicken wings, spaghetti and chips (french fries) in some of the restaurants – and there’s even a sushi bar that’s opened recently.

 Additionally, pretty much all the restaurants double up as bars serving beers and/or cocktails.
 Plus, there’s also a small shop in the town’s square that sells snacks, drinks (soft and alcoholic), food, cigarettes and other essentials at reasonable prices.